vaibhavshirole/Swarm-Research/autonomous-vehicle/README.md

 * Testing robot and all needed hardware either on it or provided
 * 3D model in Fusion 360 to hold encoders in place for odometry
 ## Software
+* MQTT-based remote controls for use during testing with web interface
 * Project with working PWM motor drivers for ESP-IDF + RTOS
 * ESP-CAM object recognition implementation with TensorFlow and easy way to train recognition
 * Performance testing OpenCV and TinyML